openfaas/openfaas.github.io/_posts/2025-05-12-trace-functions-with-opentelemetry.md

 ## Conclusion

-In this tutorial we showed how OpenTelemetry zero-code instrumentation can be used to quickly get telemetry and traces for OpenFaaS functions without having to manually instrument your functions code.
+In this tutorial we showed how OpenTelemetry auto-instrumentation can be used to quickly get telemetry and traces for OpenFaaS functions without having to manually instrument your functions code.

 We ran through the process of deploying and configuring a [Collector](https://opentelemetry.io/docs/collector/), and tracing backend to collect and store traces for OpenFaaS functions.
 While we used  [Grafana Alloy](https://grafana.com/oss/alloy-opentelemetry-collector/) as the Collector and [Grafana Tempo](https://grafana.com/oss/tempo/) to store traces these components can be exchanged easily without changing instrumentation for functions.

-Other common open-source alternatives for collecting and storing traces include: [Jeager and Zipkin](https://edgedelta.com/company/blog/the-battle-of-tracers-jaeger-vs-zipkin-the-complete-comparison)
+Other common open-source alternatives for collecting and storing traces include: [Jaeger and Zipkin](https://edgedelta.com/company/blog/the-battle-of-tracers-jaeger-vs-zipkin-the-complete-comparison)

-I you are a Datadog user take a look at [how to collect OpenTelemetry data in datadog](https://docs.datadoghq.com/opentelemetry/).
+If you are a Datadog user take a look at [how to collect OpenTelemetry data in datadog](https://docs.datadoghq.com/opentelemetry/).
 For more alternatives see: [vendors who natively support OpenTelemetry](https://opentelemetry.io/ecosystem/vendors/)

 To support auto instrumentation some minor customisations to the OpenFaaS function templates are required.
 We walked through the steps to modify the Node.js and Python templates.
 With python we took it one step further and extended the auto instrumented traces with some custom spans.

 ### Auto-instrumentation with OpenTelemetry Operator for Kubernetes

-If you are using OpenFaaS on Kubernetes there is the option to use the [OpenTelemetry Operator for Kubernetes ](https://opentelemetry.io/docs/platforms/kubernetes/operator/) to [inject zero-code instrumentation](https://opentelemetry.io/docs/platforms/kubernetes/operator/automatic/).
+If you are using OpenFaaS on Kubernetes there is the option to use the [OpenTelemetry Operator for Kubernetes ](https://opentelemetry.io/docs/platforms/kubernetes/operator/) for [auto-instrumentation](https://opentelemetry.io/docs/platforms/kubernetes/operator/automatic/).
 The Operator supports injecting and configuring auto-instrumentation libraries for .NET, Java, Node.js, Python and Go functions.
 It requires no changes to your existing functions, however it comes with a couple of tradeoffs.

 - Depending on the language, the instrumentation relies on init-containers, mounting volumes or using sidecars.
-This can increase the [cold-start](https://docs.openfaas.com/architecture/autoscaling/#scaling-up-from-zero-replicas) when autoscaling functions.
+This can increase the [cold-start](https://docs.openfaas.com/architecture/autoscaling/#scaling-up-from-zero-replicas) when autoscaling functions as it causing an extra delay when the container initializes.
 - Go instrumentation works through a sidecar container that uses eBPF and requires elevated permissions for the function.

 We recommend using function templates and the `stack.yaml` configuration described in this article instead.
 It does not have these tradeoffs and ensures your functions are portable to other OpenFaaS versions that do not use Kubernetes, like [OpenFaaS Edge](https://docs.openfaas.com/deployment/edge/).